Tech

 What is NVMe Storage

 NVMe stands for Non-Volatile Memory Express, which is a storage protocol designed specifically for solid-state drives (SSDs).
 It was developed to take advantage of the faster speeds and lower latency of SSDs compared to traditional hard disk drives (HDDs).
-NVMe is widely used in desktop and laptop computers, as well as in high-end smartphones like iPhone.
+NVMe is widely used in desktop and laptop computers, as well as in high-end smartphones like iPhones.

 NVMe Versions